The infinity-category of stabilized Liouville sectors: Introduction

 The first construction of our work (Definition~\ref{defn. lioudelta}) is an $\infty$-category \eqnn \lioudelta \eqnd whose objects are Liouville sectors, and whose commutative diagrams consist of certain data organized by the combinatorics of barycentric subdivisions.

 \begin{example} A morphism from $M_0$ to $M_1$ is not the data of a sectorial embedding, but equivalent to the data of two {\em strict} embeddings \eqnn M_0 \times T^*[0,\epsilon] \to M_{01} \times T^*[0,1] \leftarrow M_1 \times T^*[1-\epsilon,1] \eqnd where the left-pointing arrow is demanded to be an isomorphism to its image, where both embeddings are collared in an appropriate way, and where we specify a Liouville structure on $M_{01} \times T^*[0,1]$ which may not be a direct product of the Liouville structures of the two factors.
-The Liouville structures will be such that they determine a 1-parameter family of Liouville structures on $M_1$ itself, through deformations by derivatives of compactly supported functions.
+The Liouville structure on $M_{01} \times T^*[0,1]$ will be such that it determines a 1-parameter family of Liouville structures on $M_1$ itself, through deformations by derivatives of compactly supported functions.

 Note that the above diagram is in the ``shape'' of the barycentric subdivision of a 1-simplex.
-Likewise, a 2-simplex in $\lioudelta$ will consist of a diagram of sectors in the shape of a barycentric subdivision of a 2-simplex.
+Likewise, a $k$-simplex in $\lioudelta$ will consist of a diagram of sectors in the shape of a barycentric subdivision of a $k$-simplex.
 See~\eqref{eqn.
-2-simplex isotopy}. \end{example}
+2-simplex isotopy} for the case $k=2$. \end{example}

 \begin{maintheorem}[Theorem~\ref{theorem. lioudelta is an infinity-cat}] $\lioudelta$ is an $\infty$-category. \end{maintheorem}